moelholm/moelholm.github.io/_posts/2017-07-24-spring-43-using-a-taskdecorator-to-copy-mdc-data-to-async-threads.md

 }
 ```

-Notice that it logs <em>RestController in action</em>.
-Also notice that it has this weird call to the repository: <em>messageRepository.findAll().get()</em>.
-That's because it executes an <em>asynchronous</em> method, receives a <em>Future</em>, and waits for it until it returns.
-So a Web thread invoking an <em>@Async</em> method.
+Notice that it logs `RestController in action`.
+Also notice that it has this weird call to the repository: `messageRepository.findAll().get()`.
+That's because it executes an `asynchronous` method, receives a `Future`, and waits for it until it returns.
+So a Web thread invoking an `@Async` method.
 This is obviously a rather contrived example (I guess you use asynchronous methods for something sane in your projects).

 This is the repository: